Marc Niola

 Engagement is not a deliverable; it is what the strategy should answer.

-How the discipline shows up
+How the practice shows up

 1. The question, before the channel.